Skip to content

 Why Some Cannabis Turns Purple

-So, purple color means:
+Typically, purple color means:

-• ✅ Cooler night temps during flower
+• Cooler night temps during late flower, which encourage pigment expression

 Purple ≠ Potency (Most of the Time)